celestially/celestial/README.md

-Celestial is a simple yet powerful framework for creating declarative, data-driven apps with React and Meteor.
+Celestial is an experimental, high-level, simple-yet-poweful framework for creating declarative, data-driven apps with React and Meteor.

-It is ideal for business apps, for example a CRM, Issue Tracker, etc.  However it is under development and still incomplete.
-Feedback is welcome.
+It is meant to be ideal for business apps, for example a CRM, CMS, issue tracking system, etc.  (Note, however it is under development and incomplete).

-##Demo

-You can try the demo app at [celestial.meteor.com](http://celestial.meteor.com/), or you can run it by cloning this repo and running `meteor`

 ##Principles
+One of the core features of Celestial is the ability to auto-generate forms, and it has a built-in schema editor that let's you edit forms.
+Currently there are only a few input types, see[checkbox](https://github.com/celestially/celestial/blob/master/packages/celestial/inputTypes/CheckboxInput.jsx) and [collection](https://github.com/celestially/celestial/blob/master/packages/celestial/schemaEditor/CollectionEditor.jsx) for example.

 A module in Celestial allows you to define multiple routes.
 Each module has a primary collection.
 This lets you organize your routes logically according to function.

-You can also create data-driven apps with automatic forms by defining schemas (see example below).
+You can create data-driven app be defining one or more schemas and referencing them in the module definition (see example below).
+The advantage of this is that you can have a site admin or a domain-expert create or customize a schema, instead of a developer.

+##Demo

+You can try the demo app at [celestial.meteor.com](http://celestial.meteor.com/), or you can run it by cloning this repo and running `meteor`

 ##Data-driven example
 ```